US: Free mother torn

 We know this can’t continue.
 We also know that with your help, we have the power to make change happen.

-Tell the US authorities to release Valquiria so she can be reunited with her son.
+Tell the Immigration and Customs Enforcement Director, Mark Moore to release Valquiria so she can be reunited with her son.
 Humanity needs you.

 Since his election in 2016, President Trump has regularly demonised asylum seekers as ‘criminals’ or accused them of taking advantage of ‘loopholes’ in the immigration system when referring to the asylum process.
 He’s threatened a barrage of hostile measures to ‘stop them’, including building a wall along the USA’s 2,000-mile border with Mexico.